 FIG. 9 is a schematic flow diagram illustrating an example process for generating a ballot.
 A complete election ballot includes separate ballots for each position or office included in the election and for each question, constitutional amendment or other question to be presented to the voters in that election.
 In an electronic voting machine VM of the sort described herein, such as an electronic direct recording election (DRE) voting machine, each separate ballot typically is displayed for the voter as a voting screen on a touch-screen display, wherein the complete sequence of voting screens comprises the complete election ballot.
-The voting machine VM preferably should have a capacity for storing voting screens corresponding to at least 1000 different offices and/or issues to be voted on in an election, particularly where regional or remote voting as described below is permitted, and such voting screens may be provided in the form of data on a hard drive or a CD-ROM that is inserted into an appropriate receiver therein.
+The voting machine VM preferably should have a capacity for storing voting screens corresponding to at least 1000 different offices and/or issues to be voted on in an election, particularly where regional or remote voting as described below is permitted, and such voting screens may be provided in the form of data on a hard drive or a CD-ROM that is inserted into an appro priate receiver therein.
+Voting screens may be displayed in a predetermined sequence and/or in a random sequence as desired.